TECHNICAL STANDARDS FOR PA STUDENTS

 - Disabilities that are sporadic or degenerative in nature

 - Temporary conditions

 The first step in accessing services is to call CLASS to schedule an appointment with a Disability Specialist, (612) 330-1053.

 EMPLOYMENT WHILE IN THE PROGRAM

-Program faculty discourage outside employment while in the Augsburg College Physician Assistant Program.
+Program faculty discourage outside employment while in the Augsburg University Physician Assistant Program.
 Faculty do recognize that employment may be an issue that some students will face.
 Given this recognition, realize that program obligations will not be altered due to a student’s work obligations.
 It is further expected that work obligations will not interfere with the PA students’ learning progress or responsibilities while in the program.

 STUDENT HEALTH INSURANCE

-All PA students are encouraged to obtain and maintain their own health insurance coverage throughout their enrollment in the Augsburg College Department of Physician Assistant Studies.
+All PA students are encouraged to obtain and maintain their own health insurance coverage throughout their enrollment in the Augsburg University Department of Physician Assistant Studies.
 PA students may be required to provide proof of health insurance upon request by individual clinical sites.
-Augsburg College does not offer a student health insurance plan, however, information regarding carriers who offer student rates can be found at the Center for Wellness and Counseling.
+Augsburg University does not offer a student health insurance plan, however, information regarding carriers who offer student rates can be found at the Center for Wellness and Counseling.
 All costs related to personal health care are the responsibility of the student.